 - Econometrics II

-Comprehensive Exams are taken in August before the beginning of the student’s second year.
+Comprehensive Exams are taken in mid June before the beginning of the student’s second year.
+If retakes are necessary, they occur in mid-August.
 Students must pass these exams to continue in the Ph.D. program.
 For further information relating to Comprehensive Exam see Satisfactory Progress.

 During the second year of study, students must take 7 courses, typically four in the Fall and three in the Spring semester.
 In the second year, each student is required to take at least two full-sequence fields.
 A full-sequence field consists of a formal two-course sequence.
 The content of the field is determined by the relevant course instructors.